Rendering Children in React

 setSelectedIndex.
 This allows the consumer to map the

 HoverTab props to the API provided by the

 Which approach is best?

-It depends whether your component library prioritizes consistency or flexibility.
-If you want to lock-down the design and behaviour of your components then an
+It depends whether your component prioritizes consistency or flexibility.
+If you want to lock-down the design and behaviour of your component then an

 array prop might be best.
-If you want to provide your users with ultimate flexibility, then go for a render prop.
+If you want to provide the consumer with ultimate flexibility, then go for a render prop.

 06 Feb 2019